MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/single_tissue_csd.rst

 Introduction
 ------------

-Single-tissue constrained Spherical Deconvolution (CSD) estimates the fibre Orientation Distribution Function (fODF) based on an estimate of the signal expected for a single-fibre population (the so-called *response function*) [Tournier2007]_.
+Single-tissue Constrained Spherical Deconvolution (CSD) estimates the fibre Orientation Distribution Function (fODF) based on an estimate of the signal expected for a single-fibre population (the so-called *response function*) [Tournier2007]_.
 This is used as the kernel in a deconvolution operation to extract the fODF